 Ski area: 362km

 First on our list of the top 10 ski resorts in Switzerland and for good reason.
-Zermatt is possibly one of the first Swiss ski resorts that springs to mind for most with the iconic Matterhorn as a scenic backdrop.
+Zermatt is possibly one of the first Swiss ski resorts that springs to mind for the best skiing in Switzerland with the iconic Matterhorn as a scenic backdrop.
 Take in the views from 362km of snowy pistes that stretch all the way up to 3,883m, making up Switzerland’s highest ski area, the Matterhorn Ski Paradise.
 Skiers can also ski into Italy, where they can try out the scenic runs and delicious mountain restaurants of Cervinia.
 Zermatt is also home to Switzerland’s highest freestyle park, the Gravity Park, where skiers and boarders can enjoy brushing up on their jumps and tricks.

 Down in the town, you can expect a wonderful, traditional atmosphere.
 The village itself is a beautiful mix of old and new.
 With the pretty 19th Century barn and chalets cleverly partnered with modern but traditionally designed buildings.
-As is to be expected in Switzerland, the main town is home to plenty of glamorous hotels and restaurants.
+As is to be expected in Switzerland, the main town is home to plenty of glamorous restaurants.
 A short wander around the car-free resort unearths a charming ski destination that has held onto its farming village roots and embraced its label as a snow sports haven, offering some of the best chalet ski holidays in the world.
 The car-free streets are often frequented by horse-drawn carriages.

 Ski area: 412km